Moxa & rollers click here

 This course is aimed at acupuncture practitioners, Tuina practitioners and also final year students (although it is also suitable for practitioners with little or no formal Tuina or bodywork training)

-The course is limited to 12 attendees to enable maximum use of practical time and individual feedback.
+The course is limited to 12 attendees to enable maximum use of practical skill learning time and individual feedback.

 Between 2009 and 2013 he was fortunate to undertake 3 month-long intense study trips to China where he studied Classical Chinese Medicine personally under Professor Wang Ju Yi, co-author of the seminal text Applied Channel Theory.
 During these trips he was also able to further his study of Tuina Chinese Massage at the Blind Tuina Teaching Hospital in Beijing (gaining a further certificate in manipulation) and Classical Chinese Medicine applied to Musculoskeletal and Sports Injuries under Yefim Gamgoneishvili.
 Alex has also assisted another of Professor Wang's apprentices (and co-author of the book Applied Channel Theory) Jason Robertson in the teaching of Applied Channel Theory and Channel Palpation both in the UK, The Republic of Ireland and Germany.
 Alex has also completed courses in Western Massage, Kinesiology Taping and has a Certificate in Education.
-He was the first person in the UK to complete the Post Graduate Diploma in Gua Sha under Dr Arya Nielsen PhD and he is currently in his 4th year studying for a degree in Osteopathy.
+He was the first person in the UK to complete the Post Graduate Diploma in Gua Sha under Dr Arya Nielsen PhD and, after observing how Western orthopadeic medicine and Chinese Medicine were taught in the 6-year Tuina Training in China, he qualified as an Osteopath after a further 5 year training in the UK.
 Alex is currently on the faculty at CICM where he lectures and assesses Conventional Western Biomedicine to Acupuncture undergraduate students, and he also teaches Tuina at the City College of Acupuncture, London on their postgraduate Tuina course.
+Alex currently splits his time between treating patients integrating Classical Chinese acupuncture, Tuina and Osteopathy and teaching (First Aid, Tuina and his MSK courses.
 He is also an HCPC registered Paramedic and is registered with the British Acupuncture Council (MBAcC) , the UK Register of Tuina Chinese Massage (MRTCM) and with the College of Paramedics (MCPara) holding all the appropriate insurances.